tliron/turandot/QUICKSTART.md

 [build-csar](examples/hello-world/scripts/save-container-image) script will handle that:

     examples/hello-world/scripts/save-container-image

-The above script uses [Podman](https://podman.io/) to extract the tarball.
-If Podman is not available to you, you can use Docker instead.
-Simply replace all `podman` commands with `docker`.

 Next you'll use the [build-csar](examples/hello-world/scripts/build-csar) script to package the TOSCA topology template, profiles, and artifacts (including the container image